WeCanCodeIT/CSlides/src/fundamentals/strings/index.md

 ## Let's do it!

-- Use the `toLowerCase()` method with some of your previous exercises to ignore case while looking at the user's response.
+- Use the `toLower()` method with some of your previous exercises to ignore case while looking at the user's response.
 - Ask the user for her first name and last name.
 Use the `length()` method to tell her which is longer.
 - Ask the user for her first name and last name, then print her full name, including the necessary space between first and last name.
 - Ask the user to answer your riddle.
 Use the appropriate method to examine the answer, ignoring case. (*You* supply the riddle.
 Finding one is half the fun.)